You Got Served

 You Got Served is a 2004 American dance drama film written and directed by Chris Stokes, who was also the business manager of the performers who were the film's main characters: recording artist Marques Houston and the boy band B2K.

 The plot follows a group of dancers who take part in a street dancing competition.
-You Got Served was produced by Marcus Morton, Cassius Vernon Weathersby, Billy Pollina, and Kris Cruz Toledo, and filming took place Between May 1, 2003, and June 25, 2003.
-The Columbia Pictures division Screen Gems released the film on January 30, 2004—the weekend of Super Bowl XXXVIII.
-It opened at #1 at the box office during its opening weekend, and grossed $16 million in its first week.
+Filming took place Between May 1, 2003, and June 25, 2003.

-Despite negative reviews from critics, the film was a financial success, grossing over $50 million against its paltry $8 million budget.
-It was followed by one sequel, You Got Served: Beat the World (2011).
+You Got Served was released on January 30, 2004 by Screen Gems.
+The film received negative reviews from critics, and grossed $51 million against an $8M budget.
+It was followed by a sequel, You Got Served: Beat the World (2011).